 Estimates of gross capital stock are a measure of the cost of replacing all produced capital assets held at a particular point in time.
 Capital employed is the value of fixed assets, plus the value of inventories.
 It measures the value at replacement cost of all fixed assets at the end of a calendar year.
 This includes all tangible assets and intangible assets which have been produced and are themselves repeatedly or continuously used in the processes of production for more than a year.
 Tangible assets include buildings, plant and machinery.
 Intangible assets include computer software and mineral exploration costs.
 For UKCS companies, capital employed includes mineral exploration costs and oil rigs, but not the oil and gas reserves that are classified as non-produced assets.
 Inventories include raw material and fuel that are used up in production.
 Book values are used for levels of inventories.

 In the calculations for net rates of return, estimates of net operating surplus are net of capital consumption (depreciation).
 Capital consumption is derived from capital stock and covers the depreciation of fixed assets over their service lives.
 Estimates of net capital are net of accumulated capital consumption; that is, they are a measure of the written down replacement costs of fixed assets.

 The underlying profits data used to calculate the rates of return are used within the UK National Accounts.
 They are consistent with the Quarterly National Accounts Q3 2012 and the UK Economic Accounts Q3 2012 both published on 21 December 2012.

-Details on the methods used for the Quarterly Operating Profits survey are available in the Quality Methodology Information document.
+Details on the methods used for the Quarterly Operating Profits survey are available in the Quality and Methodology Information (118.8 Kb Pdf) document.

 Perpetual inventory method